TheRenegadeCoder/SnakeMD/docs/install.rst

     Installing collected packages: pluggy, packaging, markdown, iniconfig, coverage, colorama, attrs, pytest Successfully installed attrs-23.1.0 colorama-0.4.6 coverage-7.2.2 iniconfig-2.0.0 markdown-3.4.3 packaging-23.1 pluggy-1.0.0 pytest-7.2.0

-And if you want to build the documentation, you can install the dependencies for that as well.
+And to build the documentation, we can install the dependencies for that as well.

 .. code-block:: batch